 That said, a plethora of literature exists online for repurposing plastic shopping bags, with the most obvious and ubiquitous being a liner for small trash cans in the home office and bathrooms.
 The shopping bag as bin liner means it’s being reused, and we’ve avoided buying more plastic via tiny trash bags.

-While plastic shopping bags are easy to avoid, plastic bags in general are much different.
+While plastic shopping bags are easy to avoid, plastic bags, in general, are much different.
 Many things we buy — organic produce, a pound of dry beans, an appliance, a dozen rolls of toilet paper — come wrapped in plastic bags/packaging.
 While some of this can be avoided by shopping at bulk outlets or buying secondhand, avoiding it all is extremely difficult.

 There are a handful of time-consuming projects that can help us deal with this:

-- Bottle Bricks: A plastic bottle can be stuffed tightly with plastic bags and cut up packaging to create a building brick.
+- Bottle Bricks: A plastic bottle can be stuffed tightly with plastic bags and cut-up packaging to create a building brick.
 While there is no way this would pass code for a home in the US (they are used for that in projects around the world), these bricks would be great for putting together small garden walls or borders.
 They’d work for making outdoor benches.
 They are useful, and it takes a long time — a lot of packaging — to accumulate enough to do a project.
-That means we can have a way of keeping plastic out of the landfills for years and making something of it in the end.
+That means we can have a way of keeping plastic out of landfills for years and making something of it in the end.

-- Pillow Stuffing: Outdoor pillows work much better when they are water-resistant, which is one of plastics more redeemable qualities.
+- Pillow Stuffing: Outdoor pillows work much better when they are water-resistant, which is one of plastics’ more redeemable qualities.
 Again, plastic bags and soft plastics we amass can be stored somewhere for months at a time to create enough filler for a couple of pillows to go outside.
 Just buy or make some cushion covers and use the plastic for stuffing.

 - Plarn: Generally made with plastic shopping bags, plarn (plastic yarn) could be something to make with large bags that are wrapped around appliances and similar items.
 Essentially, the bags are cut into loops, the loops knotted together and the resulting strand used to crochet or knit things, such as reusable shopping bags, outside rugs, table mats, etc.